Sleeping in Airports

 2. Chill in a lounge

 Airport LoungesAirport lounges are no longer the exclusive enclave of First and Business Class flyers.
-In fact, a couples lounges here cater to all travellers, regardless of your flight class or airline.
-Simply pay an all-inclusive fee to gain access to unlimited food, drinks, solid WiFi, and comfort and quiet.
+A few lounges here cater to all travellers, regardless of your flight class or airline.
+Pay an all-inclusive fee to access unlimited food, drinks, solid WiFi, and comfort and quiet.
 Once lounge even offers shower facilities!
 Pay at the door or use your lounge membership program to gain entry.
 See our Osaka Kansai Airport Guide for details.

 3. Browse the shops

-ShoppingIf the number of eateries surprised you, then you’ll be really impressed by the 100+ shopping options.
+ShoppingIf the number of eateries surprised you, you’ll be impressed by the 100+ shopping options.
 Kill time by window shopping, get your steps in, or give your credit card some exercise by splurging at some great international boutiques.
-You’ll find all the airport staples, like countless Duty Free areas, convenience shops, and souvenir stores.
+You’ll find all the airport staples, like countless Duty-Free areas, convenience shops, and souvenir stores.
 For something handmade, head to Kyoto Craft Mart or Kyoto Tachikichi.
-The One Village, One Product Market specializes in locally-made from developing countries, particularly in Asia and Africa.
+The One Village, One Product Market specializes in locally made products from developing countries, particularly in Asia and Africa.

 4. Freshen up